Post

 Solution:

-1. Running the same crawl scan revealed /cgi-bin/phpinfo.php.
+1. Another crawl scan revealed /cgi-bin/phpinfo.php.
 PHPInfo discovered Debug page exposed

 2. The page contained SECRET_KEY in PHP Variables $_SERVER['SECRET_KEY'] with value zxnk4qzn64okinervdce8v9r7inwnjd3.
 Secret key leaked Environment variable exposed

-3. Submitted the secret key as flag and solved the lab.
+3. I submitted the secret key as the flag.
+Lab solved.

 Lab 3: Source code disclosure via backup files